Resonances

-Close-up of elderly person's hands clasped together on a table, with a dark sweater, black and white photo.
+Close-up of elderly person's clasped hands resting on a table, wearing a dark sweater, in black and white.

 An exploration of geological and memorial sedimentations